 Lake Mburo National Park Uganda

-Lake Mburo National Park contains an extensive area of wetland and harbours several species of mammals including Zebras, impalas, elands, topi and buffaloes.
-The bird population includes the rare shoebill stork, it's sculptured landscape with rolling grassy hills and idyllic lakeshores has a varied mosaic of habitats: forest galleries, rich acacia tree valleys, seasonal, and permanent swamps which all support a wealth of wildlife.
+Lake Mburo?Park?contains?an intensive?space?of?wetland?and harbours?many?species of mammals?as well as Zebras, impalas, elands, topi and buffaloes.
+The bird population includes the rare?shoebird?wader, its sculptured landscape with rolling?grass like?hills and idyllic lakeshores?includes a?varied mosaic of habitats: forest galleries,?rich tree valleys, seasonal, and permanent swamps?that?all support a wealth of?wildlife.

-Acacia species, Olea species and Boscia species dominate the woody vegetation of Lake Mburo.
+Acacia species,?magnoliopsid genus?species and Boscia species dominate the woody vegetation of Lake Mburo